AdobeDocs/experience-manager-cloud-service.en/help/onboarding/getting-access-to-aem-in-cloud/navigation.md

 If you are an existing AMS (Adobe Managed Services) customer and you have access to Cloud Service, you will see your existing program(s) and the **Add Program** button on the top right corner of the landing page.

-If you do not see the **Add Program** button and have questions about access to cloud service, please contact your Adobe representative.
+If you do not see the **Add Program** button and have questions about access to Cloud Service, please contact your Adobe representative.

 Refer to [Adding a New Program in Cloud Service with Existing Programs](/help/onboarding/getting-access-to-aem-in-cloud/first-time-login.md#existing-program) for more details.